tensorflow/tensorflow/tensorflow/lite/java/ovic/README.md

 * Adjust the benchmark parameters when needed:

-You can chnage the length of each experiment, and the processor affinity below. `BIG_CORE_MASK` is an integer whose binary encoding represents the set of used cores.
+You can change the length of each experiment, and the processor affinity below. `BIG_CORE_MASK` is an integer whose binary encoding represents the set of used cores.
 This number is phone-specific.
 For example, Pixel 2 has 8 cores: the 4 little cores are represented by the 4 less significant bits, and the 4 big cores by the 4 more significant bits.
 Therefore a mask value of 16, or in binary `00010000`, represents using only the first big core.
 The mask 32, or in binary `00100000` uses the second big core and should deliver identical results as the mask 16 because the big cores are interchangeable.

 ```
   /** Wall time for each benchmarking experiment. */